mapbox/mapbox.js/API.md

 _Returns_: a `L.mapbox.infoControl` object.

 ### infoControl.addInfo(info)
-Adds a legend to the legendControl.
+Adds an info string to infoControl.

 | Options | Value | Description |
 | ---- | ---- | ---- |
 | info _required_ | string | A string which may contain HTML.
 It will be sanitized by the infoControl's sanitizer option. |

 ### infoControl.removeInfo(info)
-Removes a info string from the infoControl.
+Removes an info string from infoControl.

 | Options | Value | Description |
 | ---- | ---- | ---- |